-The origin of the Albanian flag, a red field with a Byzantine double-headed eagle, is supposed to go back to the Albanian medieval hero Skanderbeg (Gjergj Kastriot Skënderbeu) who fought for many years against the Turks in the late 15th century under the double-headed eagle flag, “Flamur e Skënderbeut”.
-In the 19th century, the Albanian independentist circles opposed to Ottoman rule again used this flag, that had never been forgotten.
+The origin of the Albanian flag, a red field with a Byzantine double-headed eagle, is supposed to go back to the medieval Albanian hero Skanderbeg (Gjergj Kastriot Skënderbeu).
+He fought against the Turks in the late 15th Century under the double-headed eagle flag, “Flamur e Skënderbeut”.
+In the 19th Century, the Albanian independentist circles opposed to Ottoman rule again used this flag, which never was forgotten.

-It was used by the Albanian chief Isa Boletin in 1910 when he rebelled against Turkey.
-An autonomous government was proclaimed in June 1911 and a red flag with the black double-headed eagle was raised in Prishtina (now in Kosovo).
+The flag was used by the Albanian chief Isa Boletin in 1910 when he rebelled against Turkey.
+An autonomous government was proclaimed in June 1911, and a red flag with the black double-headed eagle was raised in Prishtina (now in Kosovo).
 A few weeks later, the flag was flying all over Southern Albania as well.
-In May 1912 the Albanians took Üsküb (now Skopje, Macedonia), and Turkey recognised the autonomy of Albania in June 1912.
-During the First Balkan War, on 28 November 1912, Albania’s independence was declared by Ismail Qemali in Vlorë and a flag with the black eagle of Skanderbeg on a red field was raised.
-The Provisional Government of Albania was created by the Assembly of Vlorë in 4 December 1912.
-A white six-pointed star was added to the flag, symbolising unity between Catholics, Orthodox and Muslims.
+In May 1912, the Albanians took Üsküb (now Skopje, North Macedonia), and Turkey recognised the autonomy of Albania in June 1912.
+During the First Balkan War, on 28 November 1912, Ismail Qemali declared Albania’s independence in Vlora and raised a flag with the black eagle of Skanderbeg on a red field.
+The Provisional Government of Albania was created by the Assembly of Vlora on 4 December 1912.
+A white six-pointed star was added to the flag, symbolising the unity between Catholics, Orthodox and Muslims.

-After the second Balkan War in 1913, Albania was split among Serbia, Montenegro and Greece, but on 29 July 1913 at a conference in London, the then six great powers proclaimed Albania’s independence as a Principality under rule of Wilhelm Von Wied, a German prince.
+After the Second Balkan War in 1913, Serbia, Montenegro, and Greece split Albania among them.
+But on 29 July 1913, at a conference in London, the then six great powers proclaimed Albania’s independence as a Principality under Wilhelm Von Wied, a German prince.
 He landed in Durrës on 7 March 1913 but left six months later as he lacked international support and faced a revolt by the Muslims in central Albania.
-The flag used had a redrawn double-headed eagle, now with yellow beak and talons, and a white five-pointed star.
+The flag used had a redrawn double-headed eagle, now with a yellow beak and talons, and a white five-pointed star.

-During the First World War, various armies occupied the country and in 1920, when the Italians had finally left, a Congress in Lushnja proclaimed a new government and 17 July 1924 Fan Noli, an orthodox priest, who had lived in the U.S.A., became Prime Minister and Regent.
-Earlier that year 1924 Ahmet Bey Zogu, a chieftain from the north who earlier had served as Minister of the Interior and Prime Minister represented the conservatives, had been forced to flee the country; he came back with financial help from Yugoslavia and Britain in December the same year and overthrew Fan Noli’s government.
-In 1925 a republic was proclaimed with Ahmet Zogu as President; the flag was changed to a simpler design.
-Three years he declared the country a monarchy with himself as King Zog I. The flag for the monarchy was again redesigned and now had Skanderbeg’s helmet added to the double-headed eagle.
+During the First World War, various armies occupied the country.
+In 1920, when the Italians had finally left, a Congress in Lushnja proclaimed a new government.
+On 17 July 1924, Fan Noli, an Orthodox priest, who had lived in the USA, became Prime Minister and Regent.
+Earlier that year, Ahmet Bey Zogu, a chieftain from the north who previously had served as Minister of the Interior and Prime Minister, had been forced to flee the country.
+He came back with financial help from Yugoslavia and Britain in December the same year and overthrew Fan Noli’s government.
+In 1925 a republic was proclaimed with Ahmet Zogu as President; the flag changed to a simpler design.
+Three years later, Zogu declared the country a monarchy, with himself as King Zog I. The flag was again redesigned and now had Skanderbeg’s helmet added to the double-headed eagle.
 The flag’s field was a very dark red until 1934, when a much lighter shade was adopted.
-Under Zog’s rule Albania allied itself with Mussolini’s Italy.
+Under Zog’s rule, Albania allied itself with Mussolini’s Italy.